CandlePlatforms/devdocs/docs/validate/validate/validator-responsibilities.md

 #### Communicate issues

-Communicating issues as early as possible ensures that the community and the Polygon team can rectify the problems as soon as possible.
+Communicating issues as early as possible ensures that the community and the Candle team can rectify the problems as soon as possible.

 The preferred platforms to communicate the commission rates are: